Why Does My Cat Eat Human Food?

 Cats Are Curious

 They are just curious by nature.
 Especially kittens!
 They explore the world with their five senses including taste.
 Often, they want to know what you are cooking in the kitchen and what you are eating at the dining table.
 They just have to jump up and see and taste the food.
 Some cats grow out of this curious stage.
 Others, though, come to decide that human food taste better than their cat food and they become hooked.

 Cats Are Like Human Children

 Cats Know When They’re Spoiled

 I consider my cats not as mere pets but as part of the family.
 Some cat parents, however, take this to a higher level by letting their cats join them during mealtimes and eat what the family eats.
 After all, the family that eats together stays together, right?
 This can result to the cat becoming spoiled, preferring to eat the more yummy human food over her cat food.
-In worst cases, a spoiled cat would even attempt to steal food from their human’s hand.
+In the worst cases, a spoiled cat would even attempt to steal food from their human’s hand.
 Same thing may happen when you spoil cats by giving them “treats” from what you are eating.

 Most Abandoned Cats Got By On Human Food

 What Can I Do To Stop My Cat From Eating (or Stealing!)
 Human Food?

 - Do not actively encourage your cat to eat human food.
-They might get hooked on human food and refuse to eat their cat food anymore and this may result to malnutrition.
+They might get hooked on human food and refuse to eat their cat food anymore and this may result in malnutrition.